 Take your kids seining: Fun, education, and they catch their own seafood!

 Take the tech away from the kids and get them OUTDOORS.
 Teach them practices that could provide them a better future (and we aren't talking about money).
 Teaching a kid to seine is fun, educational, and they learn yet another method for putting food on the table.
 It's also a great way to teach them conservation....keep only what you can eat, stay within the regulations, and set everything else free.

 When working a seine, it is important to use the net properly in order to maximize your catch.
 Start out with one person holding the net in shallow water while the other person walks out deeper (usually strongest person goes deep).
 Both seiners walk parallel to the shoreline for a distance.
 The “deep man” will call when it is time to come in, as he will tire faster.
 The shallow man will slow his pace to a crawl as the deep man circles in towards shore.
 When he reaches near shore, both seiners bring the seine in as rapidly as possible.

-The species you will catch with a seine net is limitless, it all depends on what species is visiting the area you are seining.
+The species you will catch with a seine net are limitless; it all depends on what species are visiting the area you are seining.
 Local, state and federal regulations limit you on what you can harvest.

 Match your net size to the species targeting!
 The size of your netting, the length and depth of the net, and the strength of the line determine how big a species you can haul in.
 If you set a lightweight net in a body of water with strong fighting fish swimming around, and they fill up your net, you will not be able to haul it in.
 If your net has 1-inch holes and you seine through a school of tiny fish, all the fish will escape.